marcolarranaga/ias12wiki/preprocessing/coupling_masks_and_oasis_inputs.md

 ./script_make_file_oasis_IAS12.sh
 ```

-The outputs files will be located in the outfiles folder.
+The outputs files will be located in the outfiles folder:
 ```bash
 grids.nc
 areas.nc